skip to main content

 The last three months provided three years’ worth of news and if early April is any indicator, this trend will continue.
 Tariff policy and the impacts on the global economy and financial markets change on a weekly, if not daily, basis.
 Given the current pace of information, this note could be stale before you have a chance to read it.
-For that we apologize.
+We apologize for that in advance.

 We realize that a less predictable world is stressful.
-Despite everything going on, please be assured that we are managing your wealth with the highest levels of diligence and care.
+Despite everything happening around us, please be assured that we are managing your wealth with the highest levels of diligence and care.

-It seemed promising for a while.
+For a while it seemed promising.
 The “Trump trade” gathered steam early thanks to corporate buyback, deregulation and potential interest rate cut tailwinds.
 By mid-February, major U.S. equity indices had climbed to record highs.

-Unfortunately, the narrative abruptly flipped, as concerns over the economic impact of tariffs and trade wars increased.
+Unfortunately, the narrative abruptly shifted, as concerns over the economic impact of tariffs and trade wars grew.
 The NASDAQ was hit the hardest as mega-cap tech companies trading at elevated multiples fell out of favour.
 Tesla and the rest of the “Mag 7” appeared less magnificent and declined 16% in the quarter as a group.

 Like an old pair of boots or a broken heart, once the U.S. equity markets started to unravel, they really unraveled.
 By quarter end, the NASDAQ finished the first quarter -10.4%, while the S&P 500 and Dow Jones indices sold off -4.5% and -1.3%, respectively.

-Interestingly, the weakness was not universal.
+However, the weakness was not universal.
 Bond markets were flat to slightly positive.
 European, Asian and emerging markets shrugged off tariff concerns and posted strong first quarters.
 Even the S&P TSX was +0.77%, despite Canada being placed in economic and political crosshairs.
-U.S. equity markets had been the fastest car on the track for years, and given our global approach to diversification, we found this rotation to be noteworthy and healthy.
+Given that U.S. equity markets had been the fastest car on the track for years, we found this global rotation to be both noteworthy and encouraging reenforcing the benefits of our diversified approach.

 Early April provided further proof that a global trade war would have negative implications as nearly US$10 trillion was knocked off the value of the world’s stock markets.
 As threats and retaliations ramped up, U.S. Treasury bonds, often seen as a secure home for capital during periods of volatility, also sold off.
 The dual threat of higher borrowing costs and potential financial instability appear to have provided the impetus for a partial and temporary reversal of tariff policy.